Jan-Russel-Penafiel/St.-Albert-Attendance-System/README.md

 ## Troubleshooting

-### QR Scanner Issues
+### Barcode Scanner Issues
 - Ensure your camera is working and has proper permissions
 - Make sure there is adequate lighting when scanning
-- Position the QR code within the scanning frame
+- Position the barcode within the scanning frame
 - If scanning fails, use the manual input option
 - Try using a different browser if camera access is problematic